IMPORTANT SAFETY INFORMATION

 - Infections.
 BLINCYTO® may cause life-threatening infections that may lead to death.
 Tell your health care provider right away in case you develop any signs or symptoms of an infection.

 - Low white blood cell counts (neutropenia).
 Neutropenia is common with BLINCYTO® treatment and may sometimes be life-threatening.
 Low white blood cell counts can increase your risk of infection.
-Your health care provider will do blood tests to check your white blood cell count during treatment with BLINCYTO®.
+Your health care provider will do blood tests to check your white blood cell counts during treatment with BLINCYTO®.
 Tell your health care provider right away if you get a fever.

 - Abnormal liver blood tests.
 Your health care provider will do blood tests to check your liver before you start BLINCYTO® and during treatment with BLINCYTO®.

 - Inflammation of the pancreas (pancreatitis).
-Pancreatitis may happen in people treated with BLINCYTO® and corticosteroids.
+Pancreatitis may happen in patients treated with BLINCYTO® and corticosteroids.
 It may be severe and lead to death.
-Tell your health care provider right away if you have severe stomach-area pain that does not go away.
+Tell your health care provider right away if you have severe abdominal pain that does not go away.
 The pain may happen with or without nausea and vomiting.